 Many thanks for their years of dedication and hard work at CPR!

 David retired from CPR in 2011 after 14 years as Executive Director of the coalition.
 Prior to joining CPR in 1997, David was California Director of Clean Water Action.
 He worked for Greenpeace for ten years before that, primarily as the Southwest Regional Executive Director, but also as International Pesticide Coordinator, and, for two years, Chair of the Greenpeace national board of directors.
 From 1977 to 1985, he was International Director of Friends of the Earth.
 David worked with the American Friends Service Committee in the 1970’s.
-David is currently Chair of the national Greenpeace Fund Board, and serves on the boards of California Sustainable Agriculture Working Group, the Global Greengrants Fund and California-based Greenaction.
-He has a BA in International Relations from Occidental College (Los Angeles).
+In his retirement, David was Chair of the national Greenpeace Fund Board, and served on the boards of Pesticide Action Network, Oregon Physicians for Social Responsibility, California Sustainable Agriculture Working Group, the Global Greengrants Fund and California-based Greenaction.
+Apart from his many contributions to social and environmental justice movements, maybe the most notable characteristic of David is that he made everyone lucky enough to spend time with him better, more compassionate and kinder human beings.
+David’s memory and spirit lives on through all those he touched, and he is greatly missed.

 Teresa DeAnda, Former Central Valley Coordinator (1959 – 2014)